Hong Kong tycoon Jimmy Lai takes witness stand in collusion trial

-Pro-democracy Hong Kong tycoon Jimmy Lai will on Wednesday take the stand in his collusion trial, testifying in court for the first time despite five previous trials in almost four years.
+Pro-democracy Hong Kong tycoon Jimmy Lai will take the stand in his collusion trial on Wednesday, testifying in court for the first time despite five previous trials in almost four years.

 Lai’s case is one of the most prominent prosecuted under the national security law imposed by Beijing in 2020, with Western countries and rights groups demanding his release.